Tom2096/Gestures-YT-Scripts/README.md

 ![Inital Img of water meter](https://github.com/Tom2096/Gestures-YT-Scripts/blob/main/Imgs/right.gif)

-Check your webcam to ensure the models are loaded (They might take a while depending on your computer ...
+Check your webcam to ensure the models are loaded (They might take a while ...
 Wait until you see the black dots)

 ![Inital Img of water meter](https://github.com/Tom2096/Gestures-YT-Scripts/blob/main/Imgs/isloaded.gif)